tomarturo/heytk/content/posts/january links.md

 I am right at the edge of my comfort zone, invigorated by the open space I have to explore, and diving whole-heartedly into what I hope will be a transformative experience for the product, the design team, and myself.
 Naturally, I've dug into conversations past and present on how to approach this kind of work.

 Thusly, the first couple hot links of 2024 are some inspiring design vision talks.
-You'll find an enticing DIY touchID project and a wild Fender Guitars Custom shop build.
+You will also find an enticing DIY touchID project and a wild Fender Guitars Custom shop build.

 ## 🌶️ &nbsp; Design is Vision
 This talk, moderated by Google Design, showcases three different perspectives on crafting a design vision.
 It is a great combination of practical, narrative, artistic, and daring approaches to developing and driving vision work.